wp-plugins/team-members/readme.txt

 3. Creating members (admin view)

 == Changelog ==
+= 2.0.2 =
+* SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
+* Only show images if there are

 = 2.0.1 =
 * SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
 * Bug fix on update